carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 ## Managing Research Projects

-The ability to integrate code and narratives is a major advantage of the RStudio environment, especially considering the scientific process is naturally incremental, and many projects start life as random notes, some code, then a manuscript, and eventually everything ends up a bit mixed together.
+The ability to integrate code and narratives is a major advantage of quarto and the RStudio environment, especially considering the scientific process is naturally incremental, and many projects start life as random notes, some code, then a manuscript, and eventually everything ends up a bit mixed together.
 To